symfony/symfony-docs/mailer.rst

 ~~~~~~~~~~~~~~~~

 **Event Class**: :class:`Symfony\\Component\\Mailer\\Event\\SentMessageEvent`

-.. versionadded:: 6.2

-    The ``SentMessageEvent`` event was introduced in Symfony 6.2.

 ``SentMessageEvent`` allows you to act on the :class:`Symfony\\Component\\\Mailer\\\SentMessage`
 class to access the original message (``getOriginalMessage()``) and some debugging